-As can be seen in the example, a file will satisfy Rule2 only if it contains the string "dummy2" and satisfy Rule1.
-Note that is strictly necessary to define the rule being invoked before the one that will make the invocation.
+As can be seen in the example, a file will satisfy Rule2 only if it contains the string "dummy2" and satisfies Rule1.
+Note that it is strictly necessary to define the rule being invoked before the one that will make the invocation.

-2.4 More about rules
+More about rules

-There are some aspects of YARA rules that has not been covered yet, but still are very important.
+There are some aspects of YARA rules that have not been covered yet, but still are very important.
 They are: global rules, private rules, tags and metadata.